AutomateSecOps/EDgaR-Utility/README.md

 Once the Falcon Sensor is installed on an endpoint, it discovers its neighbors via a passive method.
 The Falcon Sensor determines which endpoints on the network are not present in the Falcon console.

-Those devices are considered "unmanaged" neighbors, since they are not managed by Falcon platform.
+Those devices are considered "unmanaged" neighbors, since they are not managed by the Falcon platform.

 We created a scheduled workflow where Tines queries the Asset Discovery API for unmanaged neighbors discovered in the last 24 hours.

 The Tines workflow generates a csv with the a list of unmanaged neighbors with information regarding the neighbor who discover the unmanaged entities.

-At the end of the workflow, we used a AI Automatic Event Transformation to create an HTML summary in the email:
+At the end of the workflow, we used a AI Automatic Event Transformation to create an HTML summary in the email to identify the top five departments with unmanaged endpoints:

 <img src="./images/AI-Automatic-Mode-HTML-Summary.png">